Yamal helps Barcelona seal La Liga title at rivals Espanyol

 Inter defeat Barcelona by equalling Champions League semifinal record

-Fermin Lopez scored in stoppage time to seal the win but it was Yamal’s strike that stole the headlines and was a fitting culmination to the youngster’s season.
+Fermin Lopez scored in stoppage time to seal the win, but it was Yamal’s strike that stole the headlines and was a fitting culmination to the youngster’s season.

 The 17-year-old excelled throughout for Barcelona with his goals, dribbling and playmaking as he confirmed his status as the next big star of global football.